'Excuse me,' Mallory interrupted, 'would it be OK if we carried her around and she touched each bag?'”

 that was the true lover of the game.

-paul pueblas almost 2 years ago from philippines
+paul pueblas about 2 years ago from philippines

 that is an incredible story!those girls really know what sportsmanship is.